EXCLUSIVE-Swiss authorities examine FIFA grants in soccer probe-source

 The evidence includes voluminous internal records, most in digitized form, seized from the offices of FIFA's President Sepp Blatter, Secretary General Jerome Valcke and finance and administrative chief Markus Kattner.
 The source said "almost everything" in Valcke's office had been seized.

-Blatter, who announced earlier this month that he was stepping down after 17 years as FIFA president, Valcke and Kattner have not been accused of wrongdoing by the Swiss and U.S. authorities.
+Blatter, who announced earlier this month that he was stepping down after 17 years as FIFA president, and Valcke have not been accused of wrongdoing by the Swiss and U.S. authorities.

 A FIFA spokeswoman said in an email response to questions from Reuters that it "is cooperating fully in the actions by the Swiss authorities."
 It made no further comment.